g-jgreen/documentation/content/api/broker-and-storage.md

 wss://data.waylay.io/resources/testresource/socket?apiKey=...&apiSecret=...
 ```

-You can stream data for a specific resource by setting up a WebSocket to the following url
+You can stream data for a specific resource by setting up a WebSocket to the following url.
+Remark that the connection is kept alive by empty `{}` json messages if no traffic has passed in 1 minute.

 # Deleting data